Simone-Erba/DockerSurfer/README.md

 ## Overview

 Docker Surfer is a web service that you can find [here](http://dockersurfer.com).
 It offers a graphical interface to browse and analyze Docker dependencies between images.
 It also provides information about images popularity and stability.
 Dependencies are created by looking at the layers.
+For more details read my [thesis](https://github.com/Simone-Erba/DockerSurfer/blob/master/DockerSurferThesis.pdf).

 ## PageRank and Central betweeness